UTSCCSCC01/finalprojectf22-catkins/doc/sprint3/Documentation.md

             public: Bool required -> whether the post is visible to everyone (true) or only group members (false)
             priority: Int default 0 -> the priority of the post in feed, higher number displayed first 0 for normal posts, 1 for questions, 2 for announcements
+	image: String default “”, not required -> direct url link representing the image attached to the post

             timestamps -> created and modified timestamps